manyducksco/borf/packages/woofe/README.md

 Woofe is a front end framework that aims to cover the most common needs of modern web apps.
 It handles [routing](#routing), [global](#globals) state, components (called [views](#views)) and [data binding](#state), all out of the box.

+# Why Woofe?

+I want Rails for UI.
+Hard parts solved, developer burdens lessened, minimal weeds to get lost in.
+When it comes to front end frameworks, I think a little more structure is good.
+Most apps do most of the same things, and for the parts where your app is different, you should be able to write a view or store and slot it in.
+The framework should already be a skeleton app; one with slots and adapters for your custom stuff.

 ## Terms

 - App